anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 ### 6.3.3 Parameters for network virtualization
 MTU value for network virtualization should be defined, this is usually standard value that defined by user.

+3 instances are expected for Manage Service and storage,  they may have different MTU requirement.

 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NIC_PORT_TYPE | String | Yes | Type for nic port, Manage, Service or Storage |